Marbled Murrelet Litigation

 The conservation organizations are calling on Governor John Kitzhaber to develop a long-term, science-based plan for state forests that will adequately protect the rare seabirds that spend most of their lives on the ocean but come inland to nest and breed in mature and old-growth forests.

-Help protect this threatened species by donating to our Marbled Murrelet Litigation Fund.
+Help protect this threatened species by opposing the "disposal" of over 2,700 acres of Elliot State Forest and donating to our Marbled Murrelet Litigation Fund.

 About Marbled Murrelets